vramesh/factor-graph-compute/README.md

 function_list = [variable_node_update_function, factor_node_update_function]
 ```

 Now make a new file called "graph.txt" and save it in the same directory.
-This file specifies the structure of the factor graph in the format below.
-The factor graph shown above translates to the file below.
+This file specifies the structure of the factor graph in the format below, as well as the initial message sent (as a vector immediately following the second node).
+For example, in the file below, there is a unidirectional edge from node v01 to node f11 and the initial message on this edgs is [0.0, 0.0, 1].

+For vertices, the name of the vertex is first followed by the initial state of the node, followed by the name of the callback function that the vertex will have.
+For instance, in the file below, node v1 will have the initial state of [0.75, 0.25] and a callback function named sum_product_update_var.
+Note that this function was included in the function_list array above.

 ```
 Edges